yoeo/guesslang/docs/typehints.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's consider two types ``Parent`` and ``Child``
-that have a subtyping relation, and a composed type ``Container[T]``.
+that have a sub-typing relation, and a composed type ``Container[T]``.

-The variance refers to the kind of subtyping relation
+The variance refers to the kind of sub-typing relation
 that ``Container[Parent]`` and ``Container[Child]`` have:

 .. code-block:: python